Skip to main content

 Along with using the Prime SDK, developers can make use of the data service to retreive information such as Account Balances.
+For making these api-calls, you’ll need to get a data service api key.
+Without passing one in, there is a default key which is very heavily rate limited.

 Code example